NAF neutralises insurgents, provides air support for capture of their locations

 According to Adesanya, a NAF Intelligence Surveillance and Reconnaissance (ISR) platform had sighted several insurgents on vehicles and gun trucks, which were carefully concealed in a forested area.

-Consequently, three NAF fighter aircraft were detailed to provide Close Air Support to own surface forces, which also engaged the insurgents.
+Consequently, three NAF fighter aircraft were detailed to provide Close Air Support to own surface forces, which also engaged the insurgents, the News Agency of Nigeria reports.

 “The fighter aircraft launched a bomb attack on the insurgent’s defensive positions while another wave of bomb attacks was launched at the insurgents gun trucks and vehicles, causing one them to go up in flames.